Animals (Muse song): Composition

 "Animals", which is performed mainly in a 5/4 time signature, features a fast tempo of 170 beats per minute with multiple guitar riffs throughout the song as well as a short guitar solo and a climactic ending.
 The ending also features noise picked up from Wall Street trading floors.
 According to NME, the song depicts deteriorating economies under weight of "stock market savagery, industries desperate to 'advertise, franchise, kill the competition', and the greed of bankers."
 Band drummer Dominic Howard described the song as The 2nd Law's most political song, aimed at the bankers and people "who gambled everyone’s money and ended up putting countries in debt."

 Music video

 For the "Animals" music video, Muse created a competition open to the public in December 2012, in association with Genero.tv, which had people create their own music video for the song.
 The fans voted for which finalist would be selected as the winner, and eventually, Inês Freitas and Miguel Mendes of Portugal, known together as "onenessteam", were selected as the winner.
 The video was aired during one of the live shows during The 2nd Law World Tour.
 The video was uploaded to the band's official YouTube channel on 22 April 2013.

+The animated music video takes place in a city where tall black entities wearing red ties (the government) walk around collecting money from small entities (the citizens) to fix a financial crisis.
+However, their money isn't enough.
+One of the government members then gets an idea by making a giant shredder-like machine that converts the citizens into money.
+They invite the citizens into the city's tallest building, which is possibly their headquarters, for the citizens' parts to be taken off and thrown into the machine.
+However, the government members start taking each other's parts and throwing them into the machine and end up holding into each other while one of them is about to fall into the machine, causing all of them to fall into it and be converted into money as the money indicator goes from "-010,974,642" to "000,000,000" and its bar goes full and turns green.
+A citizen throws an ignited match into the stack of money, burning it.